 Once you have exported the CAD assembly, you can generate the

-you import the Physical Modeling XML file that SimMechanics Link generated
+you import the XML multibody description file that Simscape Multibody Link generated

 the model for you.
 Then, review the model and make any required changes